RLMP44/RLMP44/README.md

 - :seedling: I'm currently exploring new languages and techniques by building exciting new apps!

-- :zap: In my free time, I solve problems on CodeWars.
+- :zap: In my free time, I take lessons on Udemy and work on personal/group projects.
 Outside of coding I'm also an avid reader, gamer, runner, and hiker.

 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/rachael-momber/)